 How to fix your PSLF payment count, one hoop at a time

+If you’re pursuing forgiveness through the Public Service Loan Forgiveness program, you want every payment to count.
 Below are the steps Thomas and Christine took to get their payment count fixed.
-This isn’t the only instance of a wrong payment count, and similar tactics have been used before.
+This isn’t the only instance of a wrong payment count when on a qualifying repayment plan, and similar tactics have been used before.

 Step 1: Contact FedLoan and submit for a manual recount